orstavik/JoiComponents/book/chapter8_HowToMakeMixins/12_Pattern_BatchedConstructorCallbacks.md

 Now, the flushQue() will only trigger its methods after the initial slotchange events have been dispatched and passed your custom element by.

+## new todo

+Set up a chapter for the Double PRT in mixins for other methods such as connectedCallback.

+Also.
+Sometimes, you need to wait for the style and layout to be calculated.
+Question:
+1. is it enough to delay this to the next rAF, does this have style and layout ready?
+2. or, is it better to trigger a single style and layout calculation for an element sync using for example getBoundingClientRect?

 ## TODO tests!
 test BatchedPostConstructorCallback and especially DoublePrtPostSlotchangeTrick.